 Now here are the gifts: it’s made me a better doctor.
 It allowed me to diagnose Lyme disease earlier, in more mild Lyme cases, because I know what it looks like to ‘live’ with Lyme and not have it completely ravage your body.
 Most people have spent $100,000 on treatment and have seen up to 10 doctors before they get a Lyme diagnosis.
 I want to prevent that.
 It drove me to find a good treatment option for myself, and therefore pushed me to create an alternative, and effective, treatment for others.
 For that I am grateful.
 I am grateful to help others heal from a disease that they are often told is all in their head.
 Rest assured, it is not in your head.

-Next up, I’ll talk about the treatment I’ve been working on for over a year now.
-Stay tuned.
+Next up, I talk about [your] treatment I’ve been working on for over a year now for Lyme...
+Learn and Read More >HERE<

 Jennifer Letellier, ND